 The waitlists at LAE are grade specific.
-As a spot becomes available, the school will contact the parent/guardian next on the waitlist to offer them the open spot for their child.
+As a spot becomes available, the school will contact the parents/guardians next on the waitlist to offer them the open spot for their child.
 Parents will have 48 hours (two business days) from receipt of notification of the offer to accept or decline the offered spot.
-Parents/guardians, after accepting, will have two weeks to turn in the additional mail-in documents, once accepted.
+Parents/guardians, after accepting, will have one week to complete the online registration documents, once accepted.
 If the spot is declined, the child is removed from the waitlist and the parents/guardians of the next scholar on the waitlist will be contacted.